-1.4.1 Scenarios
+1.6.1 Scenarios

-Ascertia categorise deployment of SigningHub into four main types: -
+Ascertia categorise deployment of SigningHub into five main types: -

-- Internal Service: On premise SigningHub deployment used exclusively by employees of one organisation. - External Service: On premise SigningHub deployment used by employees of one organisation and clients of the organisation. - Hosted Private Service: Cloud hosted service to cover scenarios 'Internal and External Services defined directly above). - Commercial Managed Service: Partner or customers hosting SigningHub to paying customers from any organisation.
+- Internal Service: On premise SigningHub deployment used exclusively by employees of one organisation. - External Service: On premise SigningHub deployment used by employees of one organisation and clients of the organisation. - Hosted Private Service: Cloud hosted service to cover scenarios 'Internal and External Services defined directly above). - Commercial Managed Service: Partner or customers hosting SigningHub to paying customers from any organisation. - Hybrid Service: A combination of on premise SigningHub using a remote ADSS Server.
+This ensures data residency and confidentiality at the customer site whilst utilising a remote ADSS Server for the cryptographic operations.

-In terms of features all are available with respect to SigningHub and ADSS Server.
+In terms of features there is no different with respect to the deployment model chosen.

-1.4.2 Resilience & Scalability
+1.6.2 Resilience & Scalability

 SigningHub is well proven to offer a robust and resilient platform.
 Ascertia's SigningHub cloud service (https://web.signinghub.com) runs on an Azure instance in Northern Europe and has been running continuously with no unplanned downtime after several years of operation by many thousands of users.
-Other Ascertia partners around the world have similar experiences.
+Other Ascertia partners around the world have had similar experiences.